Retropikzel/foreign-c/README.md

 implementations.
 - Do not store options in variables, that might lead to problems on some implementations.
-- Do pass the headers using quote
+- Pass the headers using quote
-    - As '(... and not (list...
+    - As '(...) and not (list...)
-- Do pass the options using quote
+- Pass the options using quote
+    - As '(...) and not (list...)

+(**define-c-procedure** scheme-name shared-object c-name return-type argument-types)

+Takes a scheme-name to bind the C procedure to, shared-object where the function is looked from, c-name of the function as symbol, return-type and argument-types.

+Defines a new foreign function to be used from Scheme code.

+Example:

+    (cond-expand
+        (windows (define-c-library libc-stdlib '("stdlib.h") "ucrtbase" '("")))
+        (else (define-c-library libc-stdlib '("stdlib.h")  "c" '("" "6"))))
+    (define-c-procedure c-puts libc-stdlib 'puts 'int '(pointer))
+    (c-puts "Message brought to you by FFI!")

+#### Notes

+- Pass the return-types using quote
-    - As '(... and not (list...
+    - As '(...) and not (list...)
-define-c-procedure

 define-c-callback
 c-bytevector?
 c-bytevector-u8-set!